- Other textiles

 The finest artisan skills

-Beautiful cords of silk and gold and silver
+Beautiful gold and silver silk cords

 The techniques of cord braiding were first introduced from China along with Buddhism, so the cords were mainly used for robes worn by Buddhist priests and decorating scriptures.
 After the capital was transferred to the Heian Palace (located in Kyoto), braided cords were essential as accessories for the formal court dress of the aristocracy.
 Sashes made with braided cords have been appreciated for generations up to this day because of its artistic quality.
-During the Kamakura period (1192-1333), kumihimo were also used to adorn samurai weapons and armor.
+During the Kamakura period (1192-1333), braided cords were used to adorn samurai weapons and armor.
 In the Muromachi period (1336-1573), they became popular as decorative cords for tea ceremony utensils, and were known and admired across Japan.
-In the Warring States period (1467-1568), they were a functional and decorative part of armor, and became an essential part of sword scabbards during the Edo period (1603-1868).
-With the encouragement of the Edo government, competitive craftsmen making armor and personal ornaments under the patronage of the Edo Shogunate spurred each other on, thus improving techniques and skills.
-The number of braiding techniques also increased, and kumihimo came to be used as cords on pill boxes, haori (half-coats), or tobacco cases.
-The coming of the Meiji period (1868-1912) was truly the end of a golden era, as the law banning the wearing of swords by samurai came into effect, and this had a hugely negative impact on production.
+In the Sengoku period (1467-1568), they were a functional and decorative part of armor, and became an essential part of sword scabbards during the Edo period (1603-1868).
+With the encouragement of the Edo government, competitive craftsmen making armor and personal ornaments spurred each other which resulted in improving their techniques and skills.
+The number of braiding techniques increased, and this craft came to be used as cords on pill boxes, half-coats, or tobacco cases.
+In the Meiji period (1868-1912), a law banning the wearing of swords by samurai came into effect, and this had a hugely negative impact on production.
 However, braided cords have adjusted to the change of life style and many new products using their traditional techniques have been developed to this day.

 General Production Process

-Raw silk and silk threads are mainly used in combination with gold and silver threads to make delicate braided cords.
+Raw silk threads are used in combination with gold or silver threads and traditional braiding stands to make delicate braided cords.
 The raw threads are measured and divided by weight according to the amount necessary for the finished product.